This is how to do a cleanse from a functional medicine perspective. Sane. Grounded. Safe. Read the sister post to this, Detox Phases 1, 2, and 3.

-The ritual of a cleanse, purification, or fast, has been around a long time, spanning many cultures, and is now making a comeback.
+The ritual of a cleanse, purification, or fast, has been around a long time, spanning many cultures.
+Now cleansing and fasting are all the rage.
 There are lots of cleanses out there you may have heard of, including:

 - Green juices